What is total hip

 How much is a total hip replacement for a dog?

 THR is a technical procedure requiring specialist expertise, equipment and implants, and the price reflects this.
-Our pricing however is very competitive compared to other centres.
+Our pricing is however extremely competitive compared to other centres.
 To help with your financial planning THR surgery is a fixed-cost procedure.
+See our prices page for more details

 How long does it take for a dog to recover from hip surgery?

 Most dogs are walking on the operated leg as soon as the day after surgery, but they need to be restricted to maximise their chances of an uncomplicated recovery.
 For the first eight weeks we will advise little more than toilet walks only, but after this period gradually increasing lead walks are started.
-Running, jumping and stairs must be avoided.
+Running, jumping and stairs must be avoided during the recovery period.
 Most dogs are starting off-lead activity 3-4 months after surgery.
 Recovery is a slow process but the results for most dogs will make THR surgery very worthwhile.

 How successful is total hip replacement in dogs?